bpbrianpark/CrisisLens/backend/README.md

 1. Go to [Livepeer Studio](https://livepeer.studio/) → Developers → Webhooks
 2. Click "Create Webhook"
-3. Set the webhook URL to: `https://your-ngrok-url/livepeer/webhook`
+3. Set the webhook URL to: `https://crisislens.ngrok-free.app/livepeer/webhook`
 4. Select events: `asset.ready`
-6. Click "Create Webhook"
+5. Click "Create Webhook"

+**Note:** This URL will be consistent for all team members once ngrok is set up.